If you’re one that’s new to exercise especially weight lifting, your body will react quickly and adjust to the stress of lifting weights.

 Fats are not the enemy so don’t be afraid of them.

 Hitting Macronutrient Targets and Recording Progress

 Remember it’s just a guide as everybody is different.
-The older you are and longer you workout you will learn what works and what doesn’t work for your body.
+The older you are and longer you workout, you will learn what works and what doesn’t work for your body over time.

 Record your progress in a journal, track your sets and reps and aim to lift more in every workout to increase muscle and weight gain.